 The wife does not have authority over her own body, but the husband does.
 1 Corinthians 7:4a

-I believe the NIV states it best: The wife’s body does not belong to her alone but also to her husband.
+I like the way the NIV states it: The wife’s body does not belong to her alone but also to her husband.
 It’s our body.
 It’s ours to take care of and use to the glory of God.
 But when we said, “I do” we enter a binding agreement that it also becomes our husbands.
 Not to abuse or take advantage of it, but for our body to bring delight to our husband.
 And vice versa, his body to bring delight to us!

 Dear one, you promised to give him your body when you said, “I do.”

 And likewise the husband does not have authority over his own body, but the wife does.
-1 Corinthians 7:4 Whoop!
-Whoop!
+1 Corinthians 7:4 Yes!
 See Song of Solomon.